-On August 31, 2022, the Board of Directors has authorized an expansion of the Company's previously announced stock repurchase program from \$75,000 thousand to \$87,500 thousand of the Company's common stock.
-The remaining \$50,000 thousand of the expanded \$87,500 thousand program was planned to be repurchased in the open market or through privately negotiated transactions.
-In connection with the repurchase program, the Company has established a stock trading plan with Oppenheimer & Co.
-Inc. in accordance with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
+On August 31, 2022, the Board of Directors authorized an expansion of the Company's previously announced stock repurchase program from \$75 million to \$87.5 million of its common stock.
+The remaining \$50 million of the expanded \$87.5 million program was expected to be repurchased in the open market or through privately negotiated transactions.

-From September 2022 to December 2022, the Company repurchased 1,235,650 shares of its common stock in the open market for an aggregate purchase price of \$12,511 thousand and a price per share of \$10.13 under the stock repurchase program.
+From September 2022 to December 2022, the Company repurchased 1,235,650 shares of its common stock in the open market for an aggregate purchase price of \$12.5 million and a weighted average price per share of \$10.13 under the expanded stock repurchase program.